How to Identify a Toxic Culture and 13 Ways to Fix It

 Through an analysis of hundreds of studies, the MIT researchers found evidence of three key drivers of toxic culture:

 - Leadership: Leaders — from the CEO to front-line managers — set the tone.
 If they’re toxic, it will trickle down.
+Consider Miranda Priestly: Most of the young wannabes were prickly like her, at least at first.

 - Social norms: They’re defined by what behavior is expected and acceptable in day-to-day social interactions.
 However, written guidelines for respect, for example, don’t always reflect what really happens in the workplace.
+At the Vogue-like fashion magazine, fashion norms changed from Prada 1 to Prada 2, but the new regime – B.J.
+Novak’s Jay Ravitz – is still condescending in his own right.

 - Work design: There are a handful of elements to work design, such as workload and job demands, organizational protocols and team dynamics.
+All assistants – including Ann Hathaway’s Andy Sachs in the original movie – were expected to be “on” 24/7, interfering with life and relationships.

-Leaders Must Take the Lead
+Leadership: Time to Take the Lead

 - Quantify culture.
 If leaders are serious about a cultural detox, they’ll want to put their money where their mouths are.
 First, they’ll need to admit there’s a toxic culture.
-Then, researchers suggest they link cultural improvements to bottom-line benefits such as lower attrition and healthcare costs.
+Then, MIT researchers suggest they link cultural improvements to bottom-line benefits such as lower attrition and healthcare costs.

 - Report progress.
 Transparency — first in admitting there’s an issue, then in publicly pursuing solutions — is key to success.
 From there, leaders will want to monitor and report progress on their cultural aspirations.
 While it can be hard to quantify, consider turnover rates, diversity initiative successes and brand image.